ietf-wg-cellar/matroska-specification/diagram.md

 |          |      | SeekPosition |
 +--------------------------------+
 ```
-Figure: Representation of a `SeekHead Element`.
+Figure: Representation of a `SeekHead Element`

 The `Info Element` contains vital information for identifying the whole `Segment`.
 This includes the title for the `Segment`, a randomly generated unique identifier (UID),